 May 15, 1939: Another prerecording session for Babes in Arms.
 Judy and Mickey Rooney recorded “Good Morning.”
-Judy also recorded part of “Where or When,” the bulk of which was recorded by Betty Jaynes and Douglas McPhail.
+Judy also recorded part of “Where or When,” the bulk of which Betty Jaynes and Douglas McPhail recorded.
 There was also filming on the “Interior Moran Living Room” set.
 Judy had a 9 a.m. call.
 Per the assistant director’s notes: “9:00-9:17 – wait for Judy Garland – she arrived on set 9 a.m.; but was putting on wardrobe.
 Meantime, rehearse without Judy; 9:17-9:20 – wait for Judy Garland; lunch was 12:07-1:07; time dismissed: 6 p.m.”

 May 15, 1940: Judy was at the MGM portrait studio, posing for glamour portraits with the studio’s famed photographer Eric Carpenter.

 May 15, 1942: Filming continued on For Me And My Gal with more scenes shot on the “Interior Continental Hotel” set.
 Time called: 10:00 a.m.; dismissed: 5:00 p.m.

 Photo provided by Kim Lundgreen.
 Thanks, Kim!